anyaevostinar/anyaevostinar.github.io/classes/201-f20/HW6.md

 ---

 ## Logistics
-25 points, due Wednesday, Oct 21st by 10PM Central time.
+25 points, due Friday Oct 23rd by 10PM Central time.
 Like all assignments, there is a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
 You need to notify me that you're using the policy.
 Extensions beyond the 48-hour policy will only be considered in extenuating circumstances, and circumstances that arise between the original deadline and the extension are generally not extenuating - the deadline is still the deadline, not 48 hours later.

 ## Goals
 To gain practice with several data structures and ADTs we've learned about so far and implement breadth-first search.